sta/websocket-sharp/README.md

 var wssv = new WebSocketServiceHost<Echo>("ws://example.com:4649");
 ```

-Creating a instance of the `WebSocketServer` class if you want the multi WebSocket service server.
+Or creating a instance of the `WebSocketServer` class if you want the multi WebSocket service server.

 ```cs
 var wssv = new WebSocketServer(4649);